schneems/schneems/_posts/2015-11-29-what-is-semver.md

 ## Humans are squishy, machines are not

-The numbering of semver is meant to communicate to computers the backwards compatibility of code.
+The numbering of SemVer is meant to communicate to computers the backwards compatibility of code.
 The biggest problem is that this number is generated via a human.
 Maybe the author didn't realize you were using that interface, removed it, then only bumped the teeny version.

 Bug and Security fixes can also mess up SemVer.
 Sometimes people will rely on incorrect behavior.
 For example [Ruby recently removed SSLv3 support](https://www.ruby-lang.org/en/news/2014/10/27/changing-default-settings-of-ext-openssl/) from the NetHTTP library.
 While this development will protect users of the code, it will also break the code.
 Just because you fixed a bug doesn't mean you get to call it a teeny version bump.